 7 Ways to remove bias from your recruitment process

-Take the time to review your existing recruitment practices and look for any discriminating processes.
-This can include ensuring there is a standardised and consistent selection procedure, updating position descriptions to reflect the core qualities and skills required in the role, and review of the channels/mediums utilised to source talent.
-Also consider the language used in your job advertisements, as innocuous phrases, can have a negative impact on candidates’ perception of the opportunity.
+Take the time to review your existing recruitment practices.
+This can include ensuring there is a standardised and consistent selection procedure, updating position descriptions to reflect the core qualities and skills required in the role and review of the channels/mediums utilised to source talent.

 2. IMPLEMENT DIVERSITY TRAINING

 According to Drake’s Diversity Survey, 39% of employees had not received any training on how to reduce potential hiring bias.
-As most bias is unconscious and largely unintentional, it can have damaging consequences on the decisions we make when recruiting talent.
+Regular diversity training should be offered to anyone who is involved in the hiring process.

-Phone screens are less personal and thus naturally reduces bias.
-Screening by phone eliminates visual clues and prompts the interviewer to focus on candidates’ experience, technical skillset and character.
-As a result, ‘first impressions’ become less impactful and successful candidates are those that represented a strong alignment with the nominated job.
+Screening by phone eliminates visual clues, allowing the interviewer to focus on a candidates’ experience, technical skillset and character.
+As a result, ‘first impressions’ become less impactful and successful candidates are those that represented a strong alignment with the job and skill set/experience.

 5. START USING PANEL INTERVIEWS